honghlin/honghlin.github.io/_pages/publications.md

 (Following conventions of math and theoretical computer science, authors are listed in alphabetical order.)

+A Strong Separation for Adversarially Robust ℓ0 Estimation for Linear Sketches. \\
+with Elena Gribelyuk, David P. Woodruff, Huacheng Yu, and Samson Zhou \\
+FOCS 2024

 Near-Optimal Effective Resistance and For-Each Sparsification in a Stream.\\